onepopcorn/nnergix/README.md

 This site has been created with **vite.js**, for more information please refer to documentation at vite's [website](https://vitejs.dev/)

+Click [here](https://onepopcorn.github.io/nnergix/) to see a working demo of the app

 ## Technical requirements

 -   node ^16.0.0